Factbox: Tesla, Detroit, Amazon-backed Rivian race to electrify pickup trucks

 R1T will have a towing capacity of 11,000 lbs, with a starting price of $69,000.
 The model is due in fall 2020.
 The start-up is also working on an all-electric SUV “R1S” with similar specs.

-Ford in April said here it will invest $500 million in Rivian and use its "skateboard" - a chassis that bundles electric motor, batteries and controls - to build a new vehicle for North America.
+Ford in April said it will invest $500 million in Rivian and use its “skateboard” - a chassis that bundles electric motor, batteries and controls - to build a new vehicle for North America.
 The announcement came after Amazon said in February that it would lead a $700 million investment in Rivian.

 Bollinger Motors

-The Detroit-based startup is working on its all-electric pickup truck "Bollinger B2" that will have a 614 horsepower engine and a full aluminum body.
-The Verge here reported last month that the vehicle will have a starting price of $125,000.
+The Detroit-based startup is working on its all-electric pickup truck “Bollinger B2” that will have a 614 horsepower engine and a full aluminum body.
+The Verge reported last month that the vehicle will have a starting price of $125,000.

 Atlis Motor Vehicles